- You are viewing a Navigating Care library resource.

 Before receiving methotrexate injection,

-- tell your doctor and pharmacist if you are allergic to methotrexate, any other medications, or any of the ingredients in methotrexate injection.
+- tell your doctor and pharmacist if you are allergic to methotrexate, any other medications, benzyl alcohol, or any of the ingredients in methotrexate injection.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: certain antibiotics such as chloramphenicol (Chloramycetin), penicillins, and tetracylcines; folic acid (available alone or as an ingredient in some multivitamins); other medications for rheumatoid arthritis; phenytoin (Dilantin); probenecid (Benemid); proton pump inhibitors (PPIs) such as esomeprazole (Nexium), omeprazole (Prilosec, Prilosec OTC, Zegerid), pantoprazole (Protonix); sulfonamides such as co-trimoxazole (Bactrim, Septra), sulfadiazine, sulfamethizole (Urobiotic), and sulfisoxazole (Gantrisin); and theophylline (Theochron, Theolair).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

-- do not breastfeed while you are receiving methotrexate injection.
+- do not breastfeed while you are receiving methotrexate injection and for at least 1 week after your final dose.

 - you should know that methotrexate may cause dizziness or make you feel drowsy.
 Do not drive a car or operate machinery until you know how this medication affects you.